-

 East Carolina University, BFA in Dance • Michigan State University, Cecchetti Ballet Certification

 Jina Motts is originally from Concord, North Carolina, and has danced since she was a young child in the disciplines of Classical Ballet, Tap, Jazz, and Modern.
 She was selected to attend Governor's School East as a sophomore in high school and went on to continue her studies at East Carolina University, receiving her BFA in 1985.
 Jina stayed on at ECU for a year as a part-time Lecturer in the Theatre & Dance Department.
 In the summers between her time at ECU, Jina studied in New York with Peter Sparling of the Martha Graham Company.
 She earned her Cecchetti Ballet Certification at Michigan State University, and has acquired several other certifications to include Fitness and Pilates.
 In subsequent years Jina trained with multiple artists such as Pat Pertalion, Mavis Ray, Petrus Van Myrden, and Margaret Craske, who were affiliated with NC School of the Arts.
 Performance and choreography experience throughout the east and west coasts include Dance Impressions Company, ECU Performance Company, The Lost Colony, Carowinds, and JoAnn Warner Dance Troupe, as well as over 30 years of artistic direction of her own studios.
-Jina recently moved to Ashe County from Davidson, NC following her husband’s retirement, and her desire to educate and motivate young dancers to be their personal best has brought her back into the studios at High Country Performing Arts Academy.
-She looks forward to being a part of the HCPAA community where she will instruct both the Technique I and Technique II classes for the 2023/2024 season.
+Jina moved to Ashe County from Davidson, NC following her husband’s retirement, and her desire to educate and motivate young dancers to be their personal best has brought her back into the studios at High Country Performing Arts Academy.
+She is grateful to be a part of the HCPAA community where she leads instruction in Ballet and the Adult Yoga/Barre/Strength classes.